conan-io/docs/reference/commands.rst

 **Examples**

-- Install a package requirement from a ``conanfile.txt``, saved in your current directory with one option and setting:
+- Install a package requirement from a ``conanfile.txt``, saved in your current directory with one option and setting (other settings will be defaulted as defined in ``<userhome>/.conan/conan.conf``):

 .. code-block:: bash